bperin/intrepreter/README.md

 - **Environment Variables:** Configure Cloud Run service environment variables to:
   - Reference the secrets stored in Secret Manager.
   - Set `PORT` to `8080` (or the port your container listens on).
-  - Set frontend's `VITE_APP_BACKEND_URL` during its build process to the URL of the deployed backend service.
+  - Set frontend's `VITE_BACKEND_URL` environment variable within the Cloud Run service configuration to the URL of the deployed backend service (e.g., using `--set-env-vars="VITE_BACKEND_URL=https://your-backend-service-url"`).
-- **Dockerfile:** Ensure `Dockerfile` (for backend) and potentially `frontend.Dockerfile` correctly build production-ready images (install only production dependencies, run Prisma generate, build code).
+- **Dockerfile:** Ensure `Dockerfile` (for backend) and `interpreter-frontend/Dockerfile` correctly build production-ready images (install only production dependencies, run Prisma generate, build code).
-- **Build & Push:** Build the Docker images and push them to Google Artifact Registry:
+- **Build & Push:** Build the Docker images (using the respective Dockerfiles in `interpreter-backend` and `interpreter-frontend`) and push them to Google Artifact Registry or your preferred registry.
+Example:
   - `gcloud builds submit --tag gcr.io/YOUR_PROJECT_ID/interpreter-backend:latest ./interpreter-backend`
-  - `gcloud builds submit --tag gcr.io/YOUR_PROJECT_ID/interpreter-frontend:latest ./interpreter-frontend` (Adjust Dockerfile path if needed)
+  - `gcloud builds submit --tag gcr.io/YOUR_PROJECT_ID/interpreter-frontend:latest ./interpreter-frontend`
 - **Deploy Backend:**
   - Use `gcloud run deploy interpreter-backend ...` command.
   - Specify the backend image URL.